micro/network/README.md

 - extensible via federation not protocol changes
 - consumable by clients and services alike

-## Non goals

-Things we don't care about

-- not looking to replace existing frameworks
-- not looking to raise investment from VCs
-- not looking to profit from the protocol

 ## Status

 Initial MVP implementation of MUCP protocol 0.1 in development.